-Currently, Let Them Have Their Way is the largest independently financed film produced in the Western New York.
+Currently, Let Them Have Their Way is the largest independently financed film produced in the Western New York in terms of scope, made in collaboration with 400 other artists in roughly 100 production days spanning three years.
 The film’s preview screening marked the largest single exhibition for a non-studio film, surpassing the attendance of Thomas Edison’s screenings at the Pan-American exhibition in 1901.

 “…[an] experimental epic that digs into our excess-obsessed American culture.” — Dan Mecca, The Film Stage

 “… weirdly fascinating… variously resembles Koyaanisqatsi and Mon Oncle d’Amerique with some input from Charlie Kaufman… unlike anything else I’ve ever seen.” — M. Faust, The Public